kalee325/CodePath-Instagram/README.md

 - [x] List anything else that you can get done to improve the app functionality!

-   Display empty username and password alert
+   Display empty username and password alert and existed user alert

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):